Factbox-Who is in - and who is out - in the Russian government?

-MOSCOW (Reuters) - Russian President Vladimir Putin on Friday reappointed Mikhail Mishustin as prime minister.
+MOSCOW (Reuters) -Who is in - and who is out - in the new Russian government?

-What are the other key positions in the government still to be filled?
+Russian President Vladimir Putin on Friday reappointed Mikhail Mishustin as prime minister, who has in turn proposed some changes to the government.

 * Prime Minister - Mikhail Mishustin